qogoist/worlds_of_sound/column_tof/pi_setup.md

-# Raspberry Pi TOF and OCD Setup Stuff
+# Raspberry Pi TOF and OSC Setup

 ## Usage
 * Simply connecting the raspberry pi to a power source will start it, connect to wifi, and start the program.